Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Satellite Static Performance

 \section{Satellite Static Performance}

 While the analysis has thus far focused on satellite connectivity under mobility, it is equally critical to evaluate performance under static conditions in obstacle-rich settings, such as urban environments.
 Satellite operators are aware of this issue and recommend positioning ground user equipment in areas with full visibility towards the sky.
 Notwithstanding, this may not always be possible for logistical reasons.
 Therefore, in addition to the mobility study, we propose studying the satellite connectivity of Starlink and OneWeb operators in three static locations in the urban area under analysis.
-Fig.~\ref{fig10} shows a $360\degree$ panoramic view for the three locations, as well as the elevation profile of the obstacles blocking the horizon of the user equipment, where $\theta = 0\degree$ corresponds to the horizon and $\theta = 90\degree$ to the zenith.
-Each area has been characterized based on two parameters: (i)~$\theta_{\max}$, which is the maximum elevation angle blocked on the horizon by some element in the environment, e.g., a building or a tree, and (ii)~$\theta_{\mu}$, which is the average blocked elevation angle along the $360\degree$ azimuth profile.
+Fig.~\ref{fig12} shows a $360\degree$ panoramic view for the three locations, as well as the elevation profile of the obstacles blocking the horizon of the user equipment, where $\theta = 0\degree$ corresponds to the horizon and $\theta = 90\degree$ to the zenith.
+The elevation profile was obtained by computing the elevation angle of the boundary curve separating street-level obstacles (NLoS) from the sky (LoS).
+Each area has been characterized based on two parameters: (i)~$\theta_{\max}$, which is the maximum elevation angle blocked on the horizon by some element in the environment, e.g., a building or a tree.
+Therefore, $\theta_{max}$ is the maximum elevation angle attained over the full azimuthal range $\phi \in [0\degree, 360\degree)$. (ii)~$\theta_{\mu}$, which is the average blocked elevation angle along the $360\degree$ azimuth profile.
+It can be formally defined as $\theta_\mu=\frac{1}{N} \sum_{i=1}^N \theta_i$, where $N$ denotes the number of points used to discretize the elevation profile along the azimuthal range.